-- Documentation to be produced and submitted to the Programme to formally close the project; - Legal requirements to consider after project closure; - Where to find assistance during this phase.
+- Documentation to be produced and submitted to the Programme to formally close the project; - Legal requirements to consider after project closure; - Controls after project closure; - Where to find assistance during this phase.

 G. WHERE TO FIND ASSISTANCE

 Different Programme bodies can support applicants and beneficiaries, before the submission of a project proposal and during the implementation of approved projects, respectively.